rmjohnson/leaky-bucket/README.md

 ### pause

-The pause method can be use to pause the bucket for n seconds until it is allwed to resume.
+The pause method can be use to pause the bucket for n seconds until it is allowed to resume.

 ```javascript